ProfessionalCommunity Edition

 Controls

-When you intercept a message, the request details are populated in the Proxy > Intercept tab.
+When you intercept messages, the request details are populated in the Proxy > Intercept tab.
 You can see details of the target server at the top of the panel.
 For HTTP requests you can manually edit the target server.
 Select the Edit target menu .

-• Forward - After you review or edit the message, click Forward to send the message to the target.
+• Forward - After you review or edit the message, click Forward to send all the selected messages to the target.

-• Drop - To cancel the request so that it never reaches the target server, click Drop.
+• Drop - To cancel the selected requests so that they never reach the target server, click Drop.

-• Interception is on/off - Use this button to toggle all interception on and off:
+• Intercept on/off - Use this button to toggle all interception on and off:

-• If the button shows Intercept is off, Burp forwards all messages automatically.
+• If the button shows Intercept off, Burp forwards all messages automatically.

 Note

 You can use hotkeys to forward or drop intercepted messages.
-By default, Ctrl+F forwards the current message.
-You can modify the default hotkeys in the hotkey settings.
+By default, Ctrl+F forwards the selected messages.
+You can also set a hotkey to forward all intercepted messages.

 Adding annotations